-Only Applicant organizations that receive 'Compliant' ratings on all requirements will obtain CBPR or PRP certification.
+Only Applicant organizations receiving 'Compliant' ratings on all requirements will obtain CBPR or PRP certification.

 Assessments will be reviewed by NCC Group QA Reviewers to determine sufficiency and quality of the work performed by the certifying assessor.
-Upon approval by the QA Reviewer, the Applicant organization will receive a comprehensive report to the Applicant organization outlining NCC Group's findings regarding the Applicant organization's level of compliance with the program requirements.
+Upon approval by the QA Reviewer, the Applicant organization will receive a comprehensive report outlining NCC Group's findings regarding the Applicant organization's level of compliance with the program requirements.

-If the assessment is fully compliant, the Applicant organization will obtain the CBPR or PRP certification that the Applicant organization is in compliance with NCC Group's program requirements.
+If the assessment is fully compliant, the Applicant organization will obtain the CBPR or PRP certification identifying the Applicant organization is in compliance with NCC Group's program requirements.
 This certification will include an attestation letter and a 'certification packet' explaining the terms and conditions of use of the certification logo.
-An Applicant organization that has received such a certification will be referred to as a 'Participant' in the CBPR or PRP System.
+An Applicant organization receiving a certification will be referred to as a 'Participant' in the CBPR or PRP System.

 If the assessment is not fully compliant, the report will include a list of changes the Applicant organization needs to complete for purposes of obtaining certification for participation in the CBPR or PRP System.
 The Applicant organization will have the opportunity to provide additional evidence to satisfy the requirement based on the previous recommendations provided.
-The Applicant organization will have thirty (30) days from the date of notification that their assessment is not fully compliant to provide requested evidence in order to become compliant.
-The certifying assessor will verify that any changes required under non-fulfillment of the program requirements have been properly completed by the Applicant organization.
+The Applicant organization will have thirty (30) days from the date of notification their assessment is not fully compliant to provide requested evidence in order to become compliant.
+The certifying assessor will verify any changes required under nonfulfillment of the program requirements have been properly completed by the Applicant organization.